 We deploy a network-based automated intrusion detection system (IDS), AWS GuardDuty, in all regions we operate.
 This system continually analyzes our CloudTrail, VPC Flow as well as DNS request logs and triggers an alert if suspicious activity is identified.

-We submit a self assessment for PCI compliance yearly (SAQ) and a copy can be provided upon request after a NDA is signed.
+We submit a self assessment for PCI compliance yearly (SAQ) and a copy can be provided upon request after an NDA is signed.
 As a company we do not currently plan on performing a SOC audit of our own but we rely solely upon Amazon Web Services for our data center needs and they have an extraordinarily strong compliance policy - we are also able to share their SOC and ISO reports upon request.

-We built our product to have a strong data sovereignty stance from the beginning by deploying region specific versions of our software across datacenters in the US, Europe and Australia.
+We built our product to have a strong data sovereignty stance from the beginning by deploying region specific versions of our software across data centers in the US, Europe and Australia.
 Content sent to a specific processing region will never traverse to another.

 For content identification engines that require image processing, we may submit your content to other Amazon services within the same processing region.
 These services will also never permanently store your files or utilize it for their own training.

 In transit (that is, as your files are being transferred via the internet) all traffic is encrypted using state of the art TLS encryption with certificates provided by Amazon’s Certificate Manager .

 We strive for A+ TLS settings grade by ssllabs and you can review our scores for yourself here:

-Other data points, such as your email and information about your API keys are all stored in a encrypted RDS database or encrypted S3 bucket - both of these also use the AES-256 algorithm.
+Other data points, such as your email and information about your API keys are all stored in an encrypted RDS database or encrypted S3 bucket - both of these also use the AES-256 algorithm.

 All account passwords are hashed using NIST recommended PBKDF2.

 We utilize state of the art datacenters from Amazon Web Services in their us-east, eu-west and ap-southeast-2 regions utilizing the latest in physical and logical security.
 You can find out more about it here https://aws.amazon.com/compliance/data-center/controls/ .

-Last updated on 07/16/2016.
+Last updated on 10/21/2019.